Symplectic vector space

 $\omega(v, u) = 0$ for all $v \in V$ implies that $u = 0$.

 If the underlying field has characteristic not 2, alternation is equivalent to skew-symmetry.
 If the characteristic is 2, the skew-symmetry is implied by, but does not imply alternation.
 In this case every symplectic form is a symmetric form, but not vice versa.

 Working in a fixed basis, $\omega$ can be represented by a matrix.
 The conditions above are equivalent to this matrix being skew-symmetric, nonsingular, and hollow (all diagonal entries are zero).
 This should not be confused with a symplectic matrix, which represents a symplectic transformation of the space.
 If $V$ is finite-dimensional, then its dimension must necessarily be even since every skew-symmetric, hollow matrix of odd size has determinant zero.
-Notice that the condition that the matrix be hollow is not redundant if the characteristic of the field is 2.
-A symplectic form behaves quite differently from a symmetric form, for example, the scalar product on Euclidean vector spaces.
+Notice that the condition that the matrix be hollow is redundant unless the characteristic of the field is 2.
+A symplectic form behaves quite differently from a symmetric form such as the scalar product on Euclidean vector spaces.